gvwilson/sensibleadventures/coriandel/coriandel.md

 didn't.

 Years before, our previous housekeeper had given me a black double-stitched cotton satchel as a name day gift.
 "Your mother had one just like it," she said.
 "For odds and ends."
 It only took me a minute to stuff the things I wanted to keep into it.
-Two changes of underclothing, the second-plainest dress I had (I would travel in the plainest, and hope no one looked too closely at how well made it was), a comb, my jewelry, and the rag dog I had slept with every night until I was ten.
+Two changes of underclothing, the second-plainest dress I had (I would travel in the plainest, and hope no one looked too closely at how well made it was), a comb, some jewelry, and the rag dog I had slept with every night until I was ten.
 That was mine---not even my aunt had dared take it away from me.

-Then I sat.
-And waited.
-And wondered how I'd feel if Vurt died down in the Tombs.
-When I realized I was crying I wiped my cheeks on my sleeve.
+So here I sit, waiting.
+And wondering what life will be like with Kerren, and how I will feel if Vurt dies in the Tombs.
+And every once in a while I wipe my cheeks on my sleeve, and then I wait some more, because that's what princesses do in other people's stories, isn't it?
+We wait.

-Finally the palace drums boomed the tenth hour.
-I stood up, straightened my dress, and unlatched my shutters as quietly as I could.
+Finally the palace drums boom the tenth hour.
+I stand up, straighten my dress, and unlatch my shutters as quietly as I could.
 "Kerrem?"
-I said softly.
+I whisper loudly.

 "Here."
-The voice came from the alley below.
+The voice comes from the alley below.

 "I can't see you."

 A tiny light, more red than yellow, blinked into being.
-"Here," he said again.
+"Here," he says again.

-I stuck my head out the window and looked down.
-A bamboo ladder stood against the wall.
-My heart sank.
+I stick my head out of the window and look down.
+A bamboo ladder stands against the wall.
+My heart sins.

 "How do I get down?"
-I asked.
+I ask.

-"The ladder," he said.
+"The ladder," he says.
 "Don't worry, I'll steady it."

 "Kerrem...
 I don't know how."

-There was a moment of silence.
+There's a moment of silence.
 "What do you mean, you don't know how?"

 "I mean I don't know how!"
-I hissed.
+I hiss.
 "I've never climbed a ladder."
-I suddenly felt like crying again.
-I had never climbed a ladder.
+I suddenly feel like crying again.
+I have never climbed a ladder.
 Or gone swimming.
 Or played catch.
 Or this, or that, or anything.
-I hadn't done *anything*.
+I haven't done *anything*.

-But Kerrem had.
-He talked me onto the ladder and down to the street, then held me until I stopped shaking.
-"Sh, sh," he whispered, over and over.
+But Kerrem has.
+He talks me onto the ladder and down to the street, then holds me until I stop shaking.
+"Sh, sh," he whispers, over and over.
 "It's all right.
 It's all right."

-I straightened up and sniffled.
+I straighten up and sniffle.
 "No it isn't.
 But it will be."

-We walked across the city hand in hand, me with my satchel over my shoulder, Kerrem with his pack on his back.
-I will remember that walk as long as I live, and pray sometimes that I may remember it afterward as well.
-Old men and women played backgammon in coffee houses.
-Servants hurried home late from one last errand.
-A Gifted camel argued with some guardsmen about whether he had to pay to drink from a communal trough.
-Kerrem squeezed my hand as we went past the guards, whether because the scene amused or to tell me not to be afraid I do not know.
+We walk across the city hand in hand, me with my satchel over my shoulder, Kerrem with his pack on his back.
+I will remember that walk as long as I live.
+Old men and women play backgammon in coffee houses.
+Servants hurry home, late from one last errand.
+A Gifted camel argues with some guardsmen about whether he had to pay to drink from a communal trough.
+Kerrem squeezes my hand as we go past the guards, whether because the scene amuses him or to tell me not to be afraid or just because he wants to squeeze my hand.

-We skirted the edge of Palace Mount on our way to the city's northern edge.
-A trio of clouds drifted lazily above us.
-The moon was a tarnished lozenge high above them.
-Cuyver claimed it had been unblemished silver before the Pilots destroyed themselves, although Pleiemente said that was a myth.
-Lady Kembe probably knew.
-I wondered if I could ask her some day.
+We skirt the edge of Palace Mount on our way to the city's northern edge.
+A trio of clouds drift lazily above us.
+The moon is a tarnished lozenge high above them.
+Cuyver claims it was unblemished silver before the Pilots destroyed themselves, although Pleiemente says that was a myth.
+Lady Kembe probably knows.
+I wonder if I'll be able to ask her some day.
 The leather tube tied to the side of Kerrem's pack might hold answers as well as adventure.
-I would just have to find out.
+I---we will just have to find out.

-As we crossed the Bridge of Unmartyred Saints, Kerrem pointed to a three-story building overlooking the canal.
-"That's where I teach," he said.
+As we cross the Bridge of Unmartyred Saints, Kerrem points to a three-story building next to the canal.
+"That's where I teach," he says.
 "My family's home is just behind it."

-The building looked worn, even in the gathering darkness.
-So did the ones on either side of it, and the ones on either side of them.
-So did the bridge we were standing on---the whitewash had come off half the bricks in the side walls, and the cattle droppings at our feet had obviously been there for more than a day or two.
+The building looks worn, even in the twilight.
+So do the ones on either side of it, and the ones on either side of them.
+So does the bridge we are standing on---the whitewash has come off half the bricks in the side walls, and the cattle droppings at our feet have been there for a while.

-Suddenly I heard shouting and laughter.
-Three children ran across the school's roof and leaped over the narrow alley to the next building.
+Suddenly I hear shouting and laughter.
+Three children run across the school's roof and leap over the narrow alley to the next building.
 I gasped.
-My hand flew to my mouth.
+My hand flies to my mouth.

-Kerrem smiled reassuringly.
+Kerrem smiles reassuringly.
 "Hawk and hares.
 I used to play when I was their age.
 Don't worry---it's an easy jump."

 "Will you miss it?"
-I asked, wondering, *How could they do that?
+I ask, wondering, *How could they do that?
 How could they just...jump?*

-Kerrem shrugged.
-"A little.
+Kerrem shrugs.
+"Probably.
+Sure.
+I don't know.
 You?"

-I shook my head firmly and took his hand again.
+I shake my head firmly and take his hand again.

-The cloudherds' enclosure was marked by a thorn fence.
-An ancient olive tree stood by the gate.
-On impulse, I set my lamp down at its base and bowed to it.
-"For Luck," I told Kerrem.
+The cloudherds' enclosure is marked by a thorn fence, more to keep strangers out than to keep clouds in.
+An ancient olive tree stands next to the gate.
+On impulse, I set my lamp down at its base and bow to it.
+"For Luck," I tell Kerrem.

-Sweet and his rider were waiting for us.
-"M'lady," the Darpani said, raising his palms to me and bowing his head.
+Sweet and his rider are waiting for us.
+"M'lady," the Darpani says, raising his palms to me and bowing his head.

-Sweet snorted.
-"Got it?" he asked Kerrem.
+Sweet snorts.
+"Got it?" he asks Kerrem.

-Kerrem jerked a thumb over his shoulder at the leather tube.
+Kerrem jerks a thumb at the leather tube tied to his pack.
 "Right where you said it would be."

-"'Course it was," the horse said sourly.
-"She's never wrong about the little stuff."
-He looked me up and down with his big brown eyes and snorted again.
+"'Course it was," the horse says sourly.
+"She's never wrong about the *little* stuff."
+He looks me up and down with his big brown eyes and snorts again.

-A cloudherd came to join us.
-He was taller than I had expected, raw-boned with wavy brown hair and a sharp nose.
-He closed his eyes, moving his lips silently.
-One of the clouds circling above us began to descend.
+A cloudherd comes to join us.
+He is taller than Kerrem or I, raw-boned with wavy brown hair and a sharp nose.
+A sharp whistle, high-higher-low, and one of the clouds above us begins to descend.

-Kerrem squeezed my hand.
-I squeezed back.
-We were going to Ensworth.
-We were really going.
-On a cloud.
-Time enough later to decide if Lady Kembe's price had been too high.
-Time enough to find out if we wanted to be spies, or to learn how to slur my R's.
-We had time enough for everything now.
+Kerrem squeezes my hand again.
+I squeeze back.
+We are going to Gandan.
+We are really going.
+On a *cloud*.
+Time enough later to decide if Lady Kembe's price was too high.
+Time enough to find out if we really want to be spies, or to learn how to slur my, my weeping R's.
+We have time enough for everything now.

-The cloud shrank as it descended, pulling itself into a dense clump.
-The air turned cool and damp as it settled into the trench in front of us.
-The cloudherd propped a ladder against its side.
-"After you," he said to me.
+The cloud shrinks as it descends, pulling itself into a dense clump.
+The air cools and dampens as it settles into the trench in front of us.

+The cloudherd props a ladder against its side.
+"After you," he says to me.

-Kerrem glanced at me.
-I squeezed his hand.
-"It's all right," I said softly.
+Kerrem glances at me.
+I squeeze his hand.
+"It's all right," I tell him.
 "I know how now."

 The Bantangui believe that if you live a good life, you will be reborn to live it again.
 I hope they are right.
-I hope I get to relive the moment I climbed up that ladder onto that cloud over and over again.
-It was soft and springy beneath our feet, and slightly slippery to the touch.
-Kerrem came up behind me, and the cloudherd behind him.
-I nestled against Kerrem's side.
-Silently, we rose into the night.
+I hope I get to relive my climb up that ladder onto that cloud over and over again.
+It is soft and springy beneath our feet and slightly slippery to the touch, like silk.
+Kerrem comes up behind me, and the cloudherd behind him.
+I nestle against Kerrem's side.
+Silently, we rise into the night.

 -----